ssunday/polly-audio-book-generator/README.md

 ## TODO

+- [x] Allow passing in engine to use Neural option on voice
 - [ ] Somehow parse RTF into [SSML](https://docs.aws.amazon.com/polly/latest/dg/supportedtags.html) to utilize more of the effects.
   Problems: bolding/italics have multiple meanings in my books due to their usage in stream of consciousness so the effects may not match intent.
 - [ ] Lexicon creation support and instant playback to verify the words sound right.